Skip to main content

 How is the stage determined?

-The staging system most often used for distal bile duct cancer is the American Joint Committee on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:
+The staging system most often used for distal bile duct cancer is the American Joint Committee on Cancer (AJCC) TNM system.
+This system based on 3 key pieces of information:

 • The extent (size) of the main tumor (T): Has the cancer grown through the wall of the bile duct?
 Has the cancer reached nearby structures or organs?